Why isn't the data I posted to the pipeline loaded to the database?

 Do you support FTP file transfers?

 Openbridge does not support the use of FTP.
-We recognize that there are some systems that can only deliver data via FTP.
+We recognize that some systems can only deliver data via FTP.
 For example, many of the Adobe export processes typically occur via FTP.
-However, it should be noted that the use of FTP offers no encryption for connection and data transport.
+However, it should be noted that the use FTP offers no encryption for connection and data transport.
 Using the FTP protocol is regarded to be unsafe.
-It is therefore advisable to use SFTP connections to ensure that data is securely transferred.
+Therefore, it is advisable to use SFTP connections to ensure that data is securely transferred.

 Why am I having trouble connecting to the server?